Back

 Passionate about facilitating career development, Fleur is an advocate of the Human Resources function and its’ ability to attract, manage and develop high-calibre talent.

 Originally from the UK, Fleur has worked in New York, London, Hong Kong and Singapore.
-In her spare time, Fleur loves to take part in x3-day ultra-marathons in places such as Nepal and Lijiang – when in Hong Kong you’ll find her hiking somewhere along the MacLehose Trail, playing tennis and taking a keen interest in the world of horse racing.
+In her spare time, Fleur loves participating in x3-day ultra-marathons in places such as Nepal and Lijiang.
+In Hong Kong, you’ll find her hiking along the MacLehose Trail, playing tennis and taking a keen interest in horse racing.

 EA Registration Number: R1764804 Licence Number: 08S3543